ADAQ-SYM: Automated Symmetry Analysis of Defect Orbitals: Results

 The two low symmetry divacancy configurations $hk$ and $kh$ exhibit different behavior regarding the polarization of the ZPL \cite{Davidsson_2020,Gallstrom812600}.
 Examining the symmetry of the orbitals and applying selection rules regarding the TDM allows us to distinguish between these configurations.
-For both of these low symmetry configurations, the only symmetry transformation is a reflection in a plane where the principal axis lies in-plane.
+For both of these low symmetry configurations, the only symmetry transformation in the ground state is a reflection in a plane where the principal axis lies in-plane.
 Figure \ref{transitions DiV hk} shows crystal- and electronic structure information of the $hk$ divacancy.
-From panel (d) one sees that the relaxation to the ground state only emits light polarized parallel to the in-plane principal axis.
+From panel (b) one sees that the relaxation to the ground state only emits light polarized parallel to the in-plane principal axis.
 Figure \ref{transitions DiV kh} shows crystal- and electronic structure information of the $kh$ divacancy.
-Panel (d) demonstrates that the relaxation to the ground state only emits light polarized perpendicular to the in-plane principal axis, meaning there are components both in-plane and along the c-axis.
-From the symmetry analysis by ADAQ-SYM, one can attribute the differing polarization behavior of the $hk$ and $kh$ configurations to the symmetry of the lowest excited state (symmetric and anti-symmetric respectively).
-Due to the principal axis laying in-plane, it is possible to experimentally determine the orientation of individual defects measuring the in-plane polarization angle of the PL detected along the c-axis, in an experiment similar to Alegre et al. \cite{PhysRevB.76.165205}.
-In such a experiment, the $hk$ divacancy will exhibit a luminescence intensity maxima when the polarization is parallel to the principal axis, and a minima when the polarization in perpendicular.
-The opposite would be true for the $kh$ divacancy, and the two configurations could be distinguished by the approximately 30 meV difference in ZPL \cite{Davidsson_2020}, or by the 30 degree polarization differences between the respective maxima.
+In the excited state the crystal is slightly symmetry broken from $C_{1h}$ to $C_{1}$, this is barely visible in panel (c).
+However, it is clear from the symmetry analysis of the relaxed ions.
+This symmetry breaking was not found in the PBE calculations and only appeared when the crystal structure for the excited state was relaxed using the HSE functional.
+Thus no optical transition is forbidden by the selection rules.
+Further analysis of the orbitals of the $kh$ excited state in the $C_{1h}$ point group is presented in the supplementary material, this analysis indicates the transition may be between two symmetric orbitals where the allowed polarization is perpendicular to an in-plane axis.
+In either case, excited state is C1h or C1, gives the same selection rules that are consistent with experimental results.